jefg60/ansible-role-hostnames/README.md

 jefg60.hostnames
 =========

 Ansible role that sets hostname to ansible inventory hostname, and changes bash prompts and getty login prompts to show fqdn.
-Also turns on colors in bash prompts with alternate colour for root.
+Also turns on colors in bash prompts with alternate color for root.

 Requirements
 ------------